AlexanderRadovic/KaggleDataScienceBowl2018/README.md

 - **simpleUNetTestPerformance.py** a script to produced the final kaggle submission csv on the test dataset
 - **modelZoo.py** local copy of the UNet definition
 - **simpleUNetAugmentInput.py** first attempt at on the fly data augmentation for UNet Training
+- **finalUNetTestSolution.py** more complete solution where I recluster each group of connected hits using a kmeans algorithm
+- **cluster101.py** simple script to test different clustering algorithms

 ## MaskRCNN Scripts
 - **maskRCNNTrain.py** a script to train a maskRCNN based approach to nuclei masking